chipmuenk/pyfda/docs/source/manual/index.rst

       input_info
       input_fixpoint_specs

-   The tabs on the left-hand side access widgets to enter and view various specification and parameters for the filter / system to be designed resp. analyzed.
+   The subwidgets on the right-hand side allow for graphical analyses of the system.

    .. toctree::
       :maxdepth: 1